fantasticfears-stage/fantasticfears.github.io/_pages/about.md

 I was a Gentoo user and love to build my system.

 I also like to read books about political, civilization, art and finance.

-My deepest love to the computer, humanity and people.
-Born architect and strategist.